 The first line declares the file to be an HTML file.
 The block that follows within the <!-- and --> tags is a comment block.
 The complementary <html></html> tags contain all the HTML code.
 In this case, the template defines the head and body sections.
 The head sets the title of the web page, and the body is where all the content for the web page will be located.

-As illustrate in Figure 1-5 you can run this project by clicking ‘Go Live’ button in the bottom right corner of your VS Code or by pressing Alt-L Alt-O.
+As illustrate in Figure 1-5 you can run this project by clicking ‘Go Live’ button in the bottom right corner of your VS Code or by pressing Alt-L Alt-O. There is a chance that right after you entered the above HTML code for the first time, the ‘Go Live’ button may not appear.
+In this case, simply right-mouse-click over the index.html file in the Explorer window and click on “Open with Live Server” menu item to launch the web page.
+After the first time, the ‘Go Live’ button will appear in the lower-right region of the IDE, as illustrated in Figure 1-5.

 Figure 1-5.
 Click on the Go Live button to run a project

  Note To run a project, the index.html file of that project must be opened in the editor when the ‘Go Live’ button is clicked, or when the Alt-L Alt-O keys are typed.
 This will become important in the subsequent chapters when there are other JavaScript source code files in the project.